sherlock-audit/2023-02-blueberry-judging/README.md

 Value of the underlying assets should be derived from the vault shares and value, rather than being stored directly.

-# Issue H-10: Interest component of underlying amount is not withdrawable using the `withdrawLend` function.
+# Issue H-8: Interest component of underlying amount is not withdrawable using the `withdrawLend` function.
 Such amount is permanently locked in the BlueBerryBank contract

 Source: https://github.com/sherlock-audit/2023-02-blueberry-judging/issues/109

 ## Found by
-XKET, saian, chaduke, Ruhum, 0Kage, stent, GimelSec, carrot, minhtrng, koxuan, cergyk, Jeiwan, rbserver, berndartmueller
+berndartmueller, carrot, minhtrng, 0Kage, Jeiwan, chaduke, koxuan, Ruhum, cergyk, rbserver, stent, saian, XKET, GimelSec

 ## Summary
 Soft vault shares are issued against interest bearing tokens issued by `Compound` protocol in exchange for underlying deposits.
 However, `withdrawLend` function caps the withdrawable amount to initial underlying deposited by user (`pos.underlyingAmount`).
 Capping underlying amount to initial underlying deposited would mean that a user can burn all his vault shares in `withdrawLend` function and only receive original underlying deposited.